scoulomb/myk8s/Services/service_deep_dive.md

 <!-- ok suffit yes, and quick check consistent stop -->

 Note: we can have dedicated HA proxy node for an application

+We can have platform HA proxy node <!-- infra nodes --> or dedicated HA proxy node.

+So we can access cluster via 3 ways <!-- impact here: /private_script blob /Links-mig-auto-cloud/listing-use-cases/listing-use-cases-appendix-0-deep-dive-on-sharding.md#ingress-and-nodeport -->
+1. NodePort
+2. Ingress (option A or option B)
+  - 2.1 Platform HA proxy nodes
+  - 2.2 Dedicated nodes

 See link with: private_script/ Links-mig-auto-cloud/listing-use-cases/listing-use-cases-appendix-0-deep-dive-on-sharding.md#ingress-and-nodeport